VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-Yes, the target/actual values are somewhat different.
-So, could the pump simply be worn out?
+Yes, the "should" value and the "is" value are different.
+So, could it be that the pump is simply worn out?

 Back to top Profile PM